 Creamy garlic shrimp pasta is a quick and easy dinner the whole family will love.
 It’s the perfect all-in-one meal, serve it with a side of bread or a salad.
 This post may contain affiliate links.
 Read my disclosure policy here.

 This pasta is full of creamy goodness!
 The shrimp are perfectly cooked and then covered in a delicious mozzarella cheese sauce that really elevates this pasta.
-The best part is everyone will think you spent a ton of time making it when it's super simple and ready in about 30 minutes.
+If you're looking for a shrimp dish with a little more kick check out my Shrimp with Hot Garlic Sauce, or my Cajun Chicken Pasta.

 Let's take a quick look at the ingredients